pleiszenburg/wenv/docs/examples.rst

 	(env) user@comp:~> wenv python -c "import os; print(os.getcwd())" Z:\home\user

-``wenv`` can be heavily configured via configuration files and/or environment variables.
-In the following example, two Wine Python environments are initialized.
+``wenv`` can be heavily configured via **configuration files and/or environment variables**.
+In the following example, two **Wine Python environments** are initialized.
 The first environment is using the ``wenv`` default Python version, 3.7.4.
 The second environment is using a custom Python version, 3.10.0:

 .. code:: bash